 Biochemical Basis of Health & Disease

 This course will introduce general biochemical concepts that will allow for an understanding of the biological and chemical principles underlying human physiology, health and disease.
-The course will provide collaborative, self-paced learning and utilize evidence-based teaching principles, small group learning, peer-learning, peer-evaluations and guided-independent learning methodologies to provide an inclusive learning environment.
-Students will come out with enhanced appreciation of general applications of biochemistry as applied in day to day healthy life and during the disease states, diagnosis and clinical management of metabolic disorders.
+The course will provide self-paced learning and utilize evidence-based teaching principles, small group learning, peer-learning and guided-independent learning methodologies to provide an inclusive learning environment.
+Students will gain an enhanced appreciation of general applications of biochemistry as applied in day to day healthy life and during the disease states, diagnosis and clinical management of metabolic disorders.

 BCHM 270, Biochemical Basis of Health & Disease will introduce general biochemical concepts that will allow for an understanding of the biological and chemical principles underlying human physiology, health and disease.
 The course will provide collaborative, self-paced learning and utilize evidence-based teaching principles, small group learning, peer-learning, peer-evaluations and guided-independent learning methodologies to provide an inclusive learning environment.
 Students will come out with an enhanced appreciation of general applications of biochemistry as applied in day to day healthy life and during the disease states, diagnosis and clinical management of metabolic disorders.